248.AI

 Light 300 Regular 400 Medium 500

-Inter was chosen for its optical precision and neutrality.
-Most AI brands reach for geometric display faces (Söhne, GT America, Neue Haas) or eccentric serifs trying to signal sophistication.
-Inter steps back and lets the content lead — readable at any size, designed for screens, quietly opinionated in its details.
+Inter, for its optical precision and neutrality.
+Most AI brands reach for geometric display faces or eccentric serifs to signal sophistication; Inter steps back and lets the content lead.
+Hierarchy comes from size and color, not weight acrobatics.

 The Interactive Hero

-The hero is a fully-functional Conway's Game of Life running live in the browser — the same implementation powering the brand's homepage, embedded here so the concept speaks for itself.
+The brand's first impression is not a static image.
+It's a fully functional Conway's Game of Life running live in the browser, cells being born, surviving, and dying in real time.
+This is the same implementation powering the homepage, embedded here:

 Live Embed — Hover to Seed New Patterns

-The initial cell distribution is weighted: sparse on the left to keep space for the headline, denser on the right where the simulation takes visual priority.
-The text sits inside the brand's own living logic, not next to it.
+• Weighted seeding.
+Initial cell distribution is sparse on the left, where the headline sits, and denser on the right, where the simulation takes visual priority.
+The text lives inside the brand's logic, not next to it.

 248.AI homepage with live Game of Life hero and typographic headline